Hasrox/bulk-clip/README.md

 - **VODs Downloads**: Download Videos on Demand (VODs) from Kick quickly with simple commands.
 - **Clips Downloads**: Download Clips from Kick with ease and speed.
 - **Customizable Options**: Adjust settings like format (mp4) and quality (1080p) to suit your needs.
+-**improved clips fetching mechanism** ⚙️: To fetch all clips instead of the original ~20 clips max 🗂️ -**Now you can Download All Clips for a channel.**  📹 🟢Kick.com🟢 bulk clips download
 ## Support Us :sparkling_heart:

 If you find this project useful and want us to keep improving it, please consider: